QuantumRoamer/project/doc.md

 ## Usage

-To access your WordPress application after deployment:

-1. Get the public IP address or DNS name of your ECS service.
-2. Open a web browser and navigate to `http://<your-public-ip-or-dns>`.
+To access your WordPress application after deployment, get the public IP address or DNS name of your ECS service, and open a web browser to navigate to `http://<your-public-ip-or-dns>`.

 ## Cleanup